heyitscoco/vamonos/README.md

 #### Version 2.0

-###### Quick-Add Events
-Currently, when an Eventbrite event is added to the agenda, an AJAX call sends the relevant information to the server, and uses the response to update the DOM.
-In a future version, I would like to improve the user experience by updating the DOM immediately, without waiting for the server's response.

 ###### Custom Notifications
 I'd like to allow users to customize notification options, such that individualized text messages are sent out before certain events begin, or when trip details change, etc.